 Alice Lyons was born in Paterson, New Jersey and grew up in its suburbs.
 She has earned degrees in European history, sociolinguistics, and fine art from Connecticut College, the University of Pennsylvania, and Boston University.
+She earned a PhD from the Seamus Heaney Centre for Poetry, Queen's University, Belfast.
 She served on the faculty at Maine College of Art in Portland for a number of years before moving, in 1998, to a rural village in County Roscommon, Ireland.

 Lyons often collaborates with artists and filmmakers on interdisciplinary and public art projects that explore poetry and its publication in new contexts and media.
 She has co-directed poetry films with animator/fine artist Orla Mc Hardy, including The Polish Language (2009), which has received numerous film festival awards and citations.